TheGreyGhost/MinecraftByExample/ReadMeFirst.txt

   MBE35 - some typical example crafting recipes and furnace (smelting) recipes

 HeadsUpDisplay - overlays
-  MBE40 - DOESN'T CURRENTLY WORK - simple customisations of the heads up display (hotbar, health meter)
+  MBE40 - simple customisations of the heads up display (hotbar, health meter)

 Particle - particle effects
   MBE50 - shows how to use vanilla Particles; also how to generate your own custom Particles